 As database developers, we need a way to be more productive, work faster, increase efficiency, and reduce mistakes to a minimum.
 The easiest way to accomplish all of that is by using the right tools.

 This article is an overview of one such tool that enables users to quickly search for SQL objects and data directly in SQL Server Management Studio and Visual Studio, so we no longer need to waste time running complicated scripts.

 ApexSQL Search is a neat solution that helps users simplify some database-related tasks, specifically those of searching for SQL objects and data, handling extend properties, renaming database objects without breaking dependencies, etc. even if you are not the most tech-savvy of users.
-Not to mention that it’s completely free.

 It’s a fairly simple and lightweight SQL search add-in that, once installed, it creates a separate menu (ApexSQL) within the host application, thus making it easy for users to select the type of search they want to perform.

 The Object search feature allows users to find SQL objects containing a specified phrase.

 To launch an object search, go to ApexSQL menu within the host application, navigate through ApexSQL Search, and then select Objects search option:

 This will open the Object search tab in which users can choose a server, database, and types of objects to search for.
 Furthermore, to narrow down a search, additional filters on the right can be selected:

 Tip: Hovering the mouse over the icon near each filter will display a brief explanation of what the options do.
 Use this information if not familiar with how a filter will affect the search.

 Once the search scope is all set up, simply enter the search phrase in the Search text box, and click Find or hit the Enter key to initiate the search: